The Physics of a Roller Coaster Loop

 Each year millions of people will visit amusement parks in order to ride some of the fastest, highest, most extreme roller coasters.
 These machines thrill us because of their ability to accelerate us from a standstill to unbelievable speeds in a matter of seconds while changing from one direction to the next in an instant.

 There is so much physics going on in the loop of a roller coaster.
-Angular velocity, centripetal acceleration, conservation of energy, and more!
+Angular velocity, centripetal acceleration, conservation of energy, force and motion, and more!
 In this Cool Demo, we are going to look at how we can collect the data by using a Hot Wheels track and by placing a PocketLab Voyager on the Hot Wheels car.

 By placing magnets at each connecting section of the track you can now generate “gate” times with PocketLab’s magnetometer.
-Using a 3D printer you can print a new set of connectors that are designed to house a small magnet. ( 3D print files are available to download in the resource section) When the car passes over these sections of the track you will be able to see a change in the magnetic field.
+Using a 3D printer you can print a new set of connectors that are designed to house a small magnet (3D print files are available to download in the resource section).
+When the car passes over these sections of the track you will be able to see a change in the magnetic field.
 Using this change and time we can come up with “timing gates” at each of these sections, and knowing the distance the car has traveled we can calculate the speed of the car.

 The most obvious section of a roller coaster, or in this case, the Hot Wheels track is the loop.
 Although the loop of the Hot Wheel track is a circle, in reality, roller coaster loops have a tear-dropped shape that is geometrically referred to as a clothoid.
 As the car passes through the loop, you can see the track bends into a tear-dropped shape.
 Once the car passes through the loop we are able to measure the angular velocity or the rate of change of the angular rotations, as it’s moving through that loop using the PocketLab’s Gyroscope.